Bloomington Independent School District

 Bloomington Independent School District is a public school district based in the community of Bloomington in unincorporated Victoria County, Texas, United States.
 The district operates one high school, Bloomington High School.

 Finances

 As of the 2010–2011 school year, the appraised valuation of property in the district was $143,986,000.
+As of recently Bloomington Independent School District has been put under investigation by the Victoria County Sheriff's Office because of the suspected misuse of over $500,000 in federal funds.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.048 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "academically acceptable" by the Texas Education Agency.
 Forty-nine percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).